miramar-labs/atropos-projects/README.md

     - Use a distributed task queue such as [Celery](https://github.com/celery/celery) for this
   - CI/CD
     - Use whatever is native to the Cloud provider you are using.
+  - Open Source solutions:
+    - [Apache AirFlow](https://airflow.apache.org/) would be a great choice for this if you don't want to roll your own.

 # Configure Development Environment [optional]: